QNanoLab/MOFT/Readme.md

 ```sh
 python OT_EQUILIBRIUM_POINT_ANALYSIS.py --plot-forces --plot-fields
 ```
+Note: Interaction with the plotted figures may not be available until the program completes all the calculations.
+Close every figure window to finish the program.

-The default simmulation parameters show the following figures:
+The default simulation parameters show the following figures:

 ![image](base_plots_MOFT.png)